T-count optimization and Reed-Muller codes

 Amy, Maslov and Mosca \cite{amm14} showed that a linear phase operator $U_\poly$ can be synthesized over $\{\cnot, T\}$ given an implementation $\a\in\Z_8^{2^n-1}$ of $\poly$ in time polynomial in the number of non-zero entries of $\a$ -- moreover, this number is linear in the size of the circuit.
-Their procedure applies each (non-trivial) phase shift $e^{i\frac\pi4 a_\y\cdot \iota(\xor{y}{x}{n})}$ by first computing $\xor{y}{x}{n}$, then applying $T^{a_\y}$ and uncomputing $\xor{y}{x}{n}$.
+Their procedure applies each (non-trivial) phase shift $e^{i\frac\pi4 a_\y(\xor{y}{x}{n})}$ by first computing the linear sum $\xor{y}{x}{n}$, then applying $T^{a_\y}$ and uncomputing $\xor{y}{x}{n}$.
 Recall that where $k_2k_1k_0$ is the binary expansion of $k$.
 Since each $\xor{y}{x}{n}$ is a linear function of the basis state $x_1x_2\cdots x_n$, each value $\xor{y}{x}{n}$ may be computed solely with $\cnot$ gates, giving a total $T$-count equal to the number of odd elements of $\a$ -- we call this the $T$-count of an implementation.
 While in this work we are only concerned with the $T$-count of the synthesized circuit, $T$-depth can be minimized while keeping $T$-count the same by parallelizing this process through matroid partitioning \cite{amm14}.

-The authors used this synthesis algorithm to optimize $T$-count in $\{\cnot, T\}$ circuits by first computing an implementation (set of coefficients) for the associated linear phase operator $U_\poly$ from the circuit in polynomial time, then synthesizing an equivalent circuit.
+The authors used this synthesis algorithm to optimize $T$-count in $\{\cnot, T\}$ circuits by first computing a set of coefficients for the associated linear phase operator $U_\poly$ from the circuit in polynomial time, then synthesizing an equivalent circuit.
 The remaining linear permutation is also computed and synthesized separately in polynomial time.
-This procedure has the crucial property that the set of coefficients computed have $T$-count at most the $T$-count of the original circuit -- often much lower due to coefficients in the phase polynomial adding and cancelling -- hence the resulting circuit has equal or lesser $T$-count.
-In particular, we have the following lemma, which relates the $T$-count of a $\{\cnot, T\}$ circuit to the $T$-count of an implementation of the associated phase operator.
+This procedure has the crucial property that the element $\a$ of $\Z_8^{2^n-1}$ computed has $T$-count at most the $T$-count of the original circuit -- often much lower due to coefficients in the phase polynomial adding and reducing modulo $8$ -- hence the resulting circuit has equal or lesser $T$-count.
+In particular, we have the following proposition, which relates the $T$-count of a $\{\cnot, T\}$ circuit to the $T$-count of an implementation of the associated phase operator.